furudean/webchain/SPEC.md

    node is considered offline.
 Offline nodes are still a part of the data representation, but its subtree is not traversable until it comes online again.

+[^1]: The value of `n` is left unspecified.
+The webchain admin may choose a suitable
+    value based on the desired growth rate and trust level of the chain.
+	 A common choice might be `n = 3`.

 ## Example node